 Eiffel Tower

-The title of this post may be Things to do in Paris, other than the Eiffel Tower, but it would be silly to completely exclude this iconic sight from my post.
+She’s beauty and she’s grace.
+I’ve been to Paris at least a dozen times, and more than a decade later after my first time, I still get butterflies.
 Be sure to buy tickets ahead of time!
 This saved us hours of waiting; we walked past a long line of people.
 To me, it’s worth it to go up the Eiffel Tower; we took the elevator both ways.
 But when I went to Paris five years ago, I took the elevator up and the stairs down.
-They have a cute gift shop, and I paid a pretty penny for some macarons but it’s Paris so get over it.

 This was entirely worth it; it is even more magical at night.
 It sparkles and is just the most stunning sight.
 It’s true what they say: Paris is enchantingly romantic.
 Whether you have a boo or not, Paris is sure to sweep you off your feet, and the place that gives me butterflies is the Eiffel Tower at night as it glitters.
 Those moments remind me of why I moved to France: the romantic experiences that can’t be tasted through a history book or social media.